dora-rs/dora-lerobot/robots/README.md

 ## [TheRobotStudio - SO-ARM100](so100/README.md)

+The SO-ARM100 is a low-cost robotic arm that can be teleoperated using a similar arm.
+It now includes enhanced support with:
+- Simplified calibration script for easier setup
+- Comprehensive calibration documentation
+- Teleoperation and recording capabilities

+See the [SO-ARM100 README](so100/README.md) for full details.

 ## Add your own robot!

 If you want to add your own robot, please follow the instructions below: